 Tree manipulation¶

-Functions to create and manipulate binary trees.
+Functions to create and manipulate binary decision trees.

 A tree is represented with arrays as a heap.
 The root node is at index 1.
 The children nodes of a node at index \(i\) are at indices \(2i\) (left child) and \(2i + 1\) (right child).
 The array element at index 0 is unused.

-Since the nodes at the bottom can only be leaves and not decision nodes, the ‘var’ and ‘split’ arrays have half the length of the ‘leaf’ array.
+Since the nodes at the bottom can only be leaves and not decision nodes,

 - bartz.grove.make_tree(depth, dtype)[source]¶